Title: Captain, Revolutionary War; clergyman

 During his tenure in Philadelphia, the concept of a “Sunday School” was implemented at the church in 1815, although it wasn’t original; the first Sunday school in Philadelphia was started by the Presbyterians one month earlier.
 After a brief illness, Rev. Holcombe died in 1824 and was buried in the church graveyard at 218 Arch Street.

 The church relocated to Broad and Arch Streets in 1852, but had to decide what to do with the old burial ground.
 After several years the trustees purchased Section 112 at Mount Moriah Cemetery so the remains (numbering more than 2000) could be moved there.
 Unfortunately, they asked the city’s permission in late 1859, and the health department gave them just 90 days to accomplish that task.
 Doing so was complicated by the time of year, the middle of winter, when the ground was frozen.
 It was discovered in 2016 that most of the remains were never moved.
-Forensic anthropologists extracted what they could and have until September 2023 to reinter them here.
+Forensic anthropologists extracted what they could, studied about 700 remains, photographed hundred of artifacts, and reinterred them here in 2024.

 This obelisk in the middle of Section 112 was erected in 1884 to pay tribute to all the pastors of First Baptist Church dating back its founding in 1698.